Watercolor: a toolbox holding a code script and an AI agent, beside pages of a children's picture book being batch-generated

 Day 5 Exercise: Teach Your Script to Read More File Formats

 This is Day 5 of Week 2 in the “AI Path L1→L2 Upgrade Guide” exercises.
 Read Part 2 first, then come back here.
-The batch_summarize.py from Part 2 handles .md and .txt files.
+The batch_summarize.py script from Part 2 handles .md and .txt files.
 But real files come in many more formats.
 PDF reports, Word contracts, CSV data tables, JSON config files.
 They’re sitting on your desktop right now, and the script can’t touch them.
 Today’s goal: write a read_file() function that picks the right reader based on file extension, then plug it into the Part 2 batch script. ...

 2026-06-12 · 6 min · Alex Wang